 Consulting – A Type of Freelancing

 In addition to writing, web development and graphic design, providing consulting services to businesses is a type of freelancing.
-You can be a sales, operations, engineering, human resources, financial or tax consultant with the hands-on experience, credentials and know-how to help any organization grow or manage itself.
+You can be a sales, operations, engineering, human resources, financial or tax consultant, or offer content writing services with the hands-on experience, credentials and know-how to help any organization grow or manage itself.
 If you have the proven skills, marketability, and a strong professional network, selling your knowledge as a consultant can become a huge income stream that allows for flexibility and independence.

 Nearly everyone wishes they had a magic genie to grant their every wish or desire.
 This is obviously a stretch as a career option, but personal concierges come close.
 The services provided are similar to the concierge desk at a hotel, tailored for on-the-go individuals who need help completing tasks that they otherwise wouldn’t fit into their busy schedules.
 This is where you, the magic genie – ahem, personal concierge – come in.

 As a concierge, your clients could expect you to run errands (dry cleaning, miscellaneous item pickup/delivery, car services, etc.), go shopping (groceries, office or event supplies, gifts, personal shopper), make reservations and schedule appointments, research and planning (weather, travel, etc.), and more.